Supplementary data: Manitoba

 Topic: Improving access to quality end-of-life care

-Title of image: Cumulative length of stay for cancer patients (overall) who were in or admitted to an acute care hospital 30 days prior to death in Manitoba for fiscal years 2015, 2017, and 2019
+Title of image: Cumulative length of stay for cancer patients (overall) who were in or admitted to an acute care hospital 30 days prior to death in Manitoba, by fiscal year

 Median: In 2015 was 18 days.
 In 2017 was 18 days.
 In 2019 was 18 days.
 90th percentile: In 2015 was 60 days.
 In 2017 was 58 days.
 In 2019 was 58 days.